 I know it’s hard to believe for many keto beginners, but you really do stop craving bread and other carbs after a while.
 No really, it’s true!

-I’ve been doing low carb for over 10 years now, with a keto focus for about half of that.
-And I can honestly say that I don’t crave any kind of bread anymore.
-I’d rather stick with my meats, my low carb veggies, and of course some of my keto desserts.
+I’ve been doing low carb for over a decade and I can honestly say that I don’t crave any kind of bread anymore.
+I’d rather stick with protein and some low carb veggies.
+And maybe some keto cookies for dessert!

-But while I may not crave it, I do enjoy keto breads from time to time.
-And this easy keto focaccia ranks up there as a truly delectable option.
-Dipped in olive oil and a bit of sea salt, and you will swear you are at your favorite trattoria back in your high carb days!
+But while I don’t exactly crave it, I do enjoy keto bread from time to time.
+And this easy Keto Focaccia is one of my family’s favorites.
+Dipped in olive oil and a bit of sea salt, and you will swear you are at your favorite trattoria back in your high carb days.

 Let me be very clear and say that I have yet to find any truly good store-bought keto breads.
 All of them are quite dry and flavorless, in my opinion, and most of them contain questionable ingredients.
 I think you are best to stay away from these.